ray-x/go.nvim/README.md

   -- set to true: use gopls to format
   -- false if you want to use other formatter tool(e.g. efm, nulls) lsp_inlay_hints = {
-    enable = true, -- this might be only field apply to neovim > 0.10
+    enable = true, -- this is the only field apply to neovim > 0.10

    -- following are used for neovim < 0.10 which does not implement inlay hints -- hint style, set to 'eol' for end-of-line hints, 'inlay' for inline hints